maximilianh/pubMunch/README.md

 files to sys.path in your script and use the Java classes as you would use python classes.

 The annotators can set a few additional special variables, apart from "headers":
-- "sectioning": If this is true, the document is sent in separate chunks, one per "intro", "material", "results" and "discussion" section.
-The sectioning is very rough at the moment.
 - "onlyMain": If this is set to True, the annotator will only be run on the main files, not the supplemental data.
 - "onlyMeta": If True, annotator will only be run on the metadata, not the fulltext
-- "bestMain": If True, annotator will only be run on the XML fulltext, not any PDF fulltext versions, if both are available.
-If only PDF is available, it will still be used.
+- "preferXml": If True, annotator will prefer XML/HTML files, if both PDF and XML are available.
+If only PDF is available, this has no effect.
+Use this for highest quality text, e.g. grammatical parsers.
+- "preferPdf": Like preferXml, but priority on PDF files.
+Use this for most comprehensive text, e.g. identifier search.

-Apart from the annotate() function, the annotators can provide three other functions, which are loosely inspired by Hadoop:
+Apart from the annotateFile() function, the annotators can provide three other functions, which are loosely inspired by Hadoop:
 - "setup": function that is run before any files are opened, when the job comes up.
 The parameter is paramDict, a dictionary with parameters specified on the command line in the format key=value.